uwplse/reincarnate-aec/README.md

   `fuel` is a parameter used by the synthesis algorithm shown in `Figure 18` in `Section 5.1` of the paper.
 It is used to ensure termination of the algorithm.
 All these additional examples will work with `--fuel 10`.

-  You can further experiment to generate the corresponding `scad` files if youare curious to see the renderings on OpenSCAD.
+  You can further experiment to generate the corresponding `scad` files if you are curious to see the renderings on OpenSCAD.
 The command for that is:

   ```
   ./Main.native --src aec/synthed-cads/cad3/example-name.cad3 --tgt aec/synthed-cads/scad/example-name.scad
   ```

-### Overview of the tools and how to use them for further experiments
+### Notes and remarks

 As we have explained in `Section 4.2.2` of the paper, the design of our tool is fully functorial.
+This has been extremely helpful in managing complexity as the codebase has grown beyond 20000 lines.
 Some advantages of this design decision is being able to parametrize our compiler and synthesis tool over different number systems, and swapping our compiler with other CAD compilers for synthesis (see `Section 4.2.2`).
 There are several implementations of number systems (see `NumSys.ml`, `MPFRNumSys.ml`, `ExactArith.ml`) which are instantiated in `Main.ml`.  `Glue.ml` contains several configurations (called glues) for using our compiler or an external compiler (e.g. OpenSCAD) for synthesis.
 It is possible to choose the configuration from the command line.
 Type `./Main.native -h` to see all the options.

 For the compiler experiments, we of course use the compiler that we have built.
 We also check all the invariants (see `Section 3.2.1` of the paper) to ensure that the meshes our compiler produces are valid.

-Currently for the synthesis experiments, we use the OpenSCAD compiler (indicated by the glue `os-mesh`), and also disable our invariant checks in order to avoid rounding errors.
-As we explained in Section `8.1` of the paper, rounding errors creep in very frequently in CAD compilation and as part of our future work, we have already started to work on ways to fix it.
+Currently for the synthesis experiments, we use the OpenSCAD compiler (indicated by `--glue os-mesh`), and also disable our invariant checks in order to avoid rounding errors.
+As we explained in Section `8.1` of the paper, rounding errors creep in very frequently in CAD compilation and as part of our future work, we have already started to work on ways to fix it (e.g. exact arithmetic).
 Since these numerical issues are still work in progress, for the purpose of demonstrating our synthesis tool, we leverage the fully functorial design of our tools and plug in the OpenSCAD compiler.

 ### Setup instructions (for setting up ReIncarnate in a different machine)